France and Bulgaria

 Political relations

 France has traditionally enjoyed a positive reputation in Bulgaria.
 Bilateral relations, which drifted during the Communist era, took off again from January 1989, symbolized by President Mitterrand’s state visit and the breakfast that he had with several dissident intellectuals (including future President Jelev), an event which remains present in Bulgaria’s collective memory.
 Bilateral political dialogue grew deeper at the beginning of the 2000s with France’s support for Sofia’s double candidacy for the European Union and NATO, culminating in July 2008 with the signing of a strategic partnership agreement.
-Preparations for the Bulgarian Presidency of the Council of the European Union in the first half of 2018 gave rise to deeper discussions.
+The French Presidency of the Council of the European Union in the first half of 2022 brought deeper relations.

 French presence